juju/juju-gui/docs/process.rst

   * Before you ask for a change, think and make sure you cannot compromise reasonably with the coder.
 If there is a low importance disagreement, in general the coder's position should win.
+  * Only make a rework request if absolutely necessary.
+They are very expensive in time, money, and morale.
+One way to think about it is to imagine filing a bug for the problem you see.
+Are you confident it is a bug?
+If not, reconsider.
+If it would be a bug, how would you triage it?
+    A critical bug almost certainly indicates something that should be reworked now.
+A high bug might or might not.
+If it is anything else, maybe it can wait, with a respectful email or bug that starts a discussion, or establishes a goal or standard, or reminds everyone about a previously agreed decision.

 - In your summary message, thank the coder.
 - In your summary message, if you ask for changes, make it clear whether you